Nigeria

 Roles of consortium partner(s) involved– Tdh (lead): coordination, implementation strategy and adoption at scale

-– University of Maiduguri: impact evaluation, field methods and field technical evaluation support
+University of Maiduguri: field technical evaluation support

 Local and strategic stakeholders– Schools